Brandon Lopez

-Brandon Lopez (born 2000 or 2001) is an American professional stock car racing driver and team owner.
+Brandon Lopez (born May 8, 2000) is an American professional stock car racing driver and team owner.
 He currently competes in the zMAX CARS Tour, driving the No. 6 Chevrolet for Bryson Lopez Racing, a team he co-owns with fellow racing driver Dustin Bryson.

 On July 3, 2025, Lopez earned his first CARS Pro Late Model Tour victory at Caraway Speedway.

 Lopez has also competed in series such as the Carolina Pro Late Model Series, the CRA JEGS All-Stars Tour, the World Series of Asphalt Stock Car Racing, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)